ministryofjustice/hmpps-spring-boot-sqs/README.md

 ## :construction: THIS IS A WORK IN PROGRESS :construction:

-This library currently being developed and tested within the HMPPS Tech Team and is not currently intended for wider consumption.
+This library is currently being developed and tested within the HMPPS Tech Team and is not currently intended for wider consumption.
 Please wait for an official v1.0.0.

 ## Overview